cashew butter cup

 • Sweet and salty: I use a little pinch of sea salt in the base.
 This is optional, but I think it enhances the flavour.

-If you enjoyed these Cashew Butter Cups, check out these other nutty recipes:
+If you enjoyed these Cashew Butter Cups, why not try:

 No Bake Pecan Bars